ncp-ph/ncp/docs/index.md

 [//]: # (This may be the most platform independent comment)
 [//]: # ( this is the format for linking to .md files .. https://<user>.github.io/<repository>/about/contact-us.html)

-This is NCP's portal for project documentation and project code on github.
+This is NCP's portal for project documentation and code on github.

 ## NCP
 NCP is a non-profit organization working in public health and nutrition.
 See our [website](http://www.ncp.org.ph).